 Learn About Digital Currency Investing in Self-Directed IRAs

 Technology has fundamentally changed how individual investors can get access to IRAs.
 In recent years the rise in popularity of cryptocurrencies has also changed the type of investments available to investors.
 Cryptocurrencies emerged in popularity after the Great Recession as an alternative to the traditional banking system.
-Younger investors are more likely to express an interest is bitcoin.
-As a result there has also been a growing interest among some investors to own digital currency such as bitcoins and other cryptocurrencies in their IRAs.
+Younger investors are more likely to express an interest in bitcoin.
+As a result, there has also been a growing interest among some investors to own digital currency such as bitcoins and other cryptocurrencies in their IRAs.

 What is a Bitcoin IRA?

 While you may see many references to Bitcoin IRAs there is no specific IRS backed account specifically designed for cryptocurrencies.
 However, Individual Retirement Accounts (IRAs) are a potential vehicle to hold bitcoin and other alternatives to bitcoins known as "altcoins".
 The Internal Revenue Service (IRS) released a statement in 2014 announcing they would treat bitcoin the same way they view stocks and bonds for taxation purposes.
 The IRS decision to consider cryptocurrencies as a property and as a result this designation requires a custodian in order to comply with regulations.